 9. Ahlam Mosteghanemi

 Even though she is known more as a novelist, Ahlam began her literary career as a poet.
 She was a host of a poetic radio show at 17, and published her first poetry book, Ala Marfa al Ayam (To the Days’ Haven) at 20.
-She was part of the first generation to acquire the right to study in Arabic after French’s prohibition, and the first woman to publish a compilation of poetry in Arabic.
+She belonged to the first generation to acquire the right to study in Arabic after the ban of French, and the first woman to publish a compilation of poetry in Arabic.

 10. Ahmed Shawqi